"STAND FIRM" Thomas Jefferson Art Print

 CITE AS: "from Thomas Jefferson to James Madison, 30 January 1787," Founders Online, National Archives.

-5. All our art prints are "giclee" ink jet prints.
+6. Prints are produced by using "giclee" high quality ink jet printing on heavy fine art ink jet quality paper.
 Our process of printing uses fade resistant, archival inks on archival photo paper and canvas.
 Our canvas prints are also coated with a spray varnish to add an additional layer of protection and give them a more original painterly look and feel.